contentful/slash-developers/docs/tutorials/javascript/using-js-cda-sdk.md

 1. Retrieve a single Entry
 2. Retrieve all Entries of a Space
 3. Retrieve all Entries and their linked resources
+4. Retrieve all filtered Entries by a search parameter